nicolasdejong/pscss/README.md

 This is a very simple client side css preprocessor with limited functionality.
 The pscss code is kept small by using regex instead of proper tokenization.
 This works quite well, but there are some corner cases where conversion fails.
 That typically happens with unmatched quotes in remarks.
-See [test](test/test.html) for example.
+See [test](https://nicolasdejong.github.io/pscss/test/test.html) for example.

+The script uses synchronous loading (which leads to a warning in Chrome) because this way the behaviour is the same as with normal css loading, which is synchronous as well.

-If all you want is nesting, take a look at ncss.
+If all you want is nesting, take a look at [ncss](https://github.com/nicolasdejong/ncss).
 It is a small piece of javascript which generates css from nested css only.

 For even more client-side css-preprocessing power, see [postcss](https://github.com/postcss/postcss) or [less](http://lesscss.org/).